-Discovered cells and wrote one of the most significant books in scientific history, Micrographia, revealing the microscopic world for the first time; discovered Hooke’s Law in physics; invented the balance spring, enabling pocket watches to be made.
+Discovered cells and wrote one of the most significant books in scientific history, Micrographia, revealing the microscopic world for the first time.

 Popularizer of science: discovered that dinosaurs cared for their young and some nested in colonies.
 Working on reactivating dormant dinosaur DNA to hatch a modern-day dinosaur.

 Codiscovered how to convert stable chemical elements into ‘designer’ radioactive elements; these have saved millions of lives and are used in tens of millions of medical procedures every year.